OSAKA

 A tray of Akashiyaki, pan-grilled balls of batter

-Takoyaki are pan-fried balls of batter that are filled with octopus pieces, cooked individually on a special griddle with rounded indents.
-It’s known as a quintessential Osaka food or Kansai street food.
+Takoyaki are known as the quintessential Osaka street food.
 However, at Dotonbori Kukuru you can try akashiyaki, which is the lesser-known cousin of takoyaki.

 Akashiyaki are similarly ball-shaped bites of batter with octopus inside, that originated in the neighboring Hyogo Prefecture's Kobe area (famous for Kobe beef).
 The difference is that akashiyaki uses a batter that is eggier and oozing, and rather than being slathered with sauce like takoyaki, akashiyaki is dipped in a clear dashi (fish-based broth).
 It has a softer texture and is full of octopus flavor.